Hewlett-Packard-ESS/docker-base/README.md

 ```

 ## Pre-supervisor Setup
 Sometimes you need to execute scripts before services are setup and configured.
-In those situations please COPY an executable .sh file to the exposed volume /volume.
+In those situations please COPY an executable .sh file to the volume /preboot.

 Any files in there will be executed PRIOR to supervisord starting.